 While progress has been made, there’s still room for improvement in Michigan communities.

 In recent years, Michigan had some of the lowest vaccination rates in the country.
 Efforts have been made to improve vaccination coverage and as a result, more people are getting vaccinated.
 To continue to protect as many people as possible, more can still be done to achieve community immunity across our state.

-- During the 2015-16 school year, Michigan had the 10th highest non-medical exemption rate in the nation, with 3.4 percent of parents simply choosing not to immunize their children.
+- During the 2016-17 school year, Michigan had the 12th highest exemption rate for kindergartners in the nation, with 3.7 percent of parents simply choosing not to immunize their children.

 - In 2016, Michigan had 20 counties with a vaccine waiver rate of 5 percent or more among kindergartners.

-- Only 36 percent of Michigan teens ages 13 to 18 years are up to date on their vaccinations, according to data from MCIR from June 2017.
+- Only 38 percent of Michigan teens aged 13 to 18 years are up to date on their vaccinations, according to data from MCIR from December 2017.

 In Michigan, parents with school-age children have the option to sign a vaccination waiver for philosophical or religious reasons.
 As of 2015, parents who want a waiver for their child must attend an information session at their local health department.
 Areas with more vaccination waivers mean fewer children in the community are vaccinated and the community may not be protected by community immunity.

 - Lookup Vaccination Rates in Your Michigan County